-The SER is a letter grade that indicates how effectively companies are engaging their suppliers on climate change and is released to coincide with the publication of CDP's Supply Chain report (you can read the latest report and see a list of 2018 SER leaders on our website).
+The SER is a letter grade that indicates how effectively companies are engaging their suppliers on climate change.
+You can see a list of 2021 SER leaders on our website along with the Supply Chain report which showcases best practice on supplier engagement.